 Motion blur is a special blurring effect for motion video transitions.
 You know when you sit in a car and try to take a photo of some object in the window and it comes out all smeary?
 That’s what motion blur is all about.

 The effect is pretty natural in essence and can be even seen with a naked eye.
-Despite the fact that the human sight works very differently to the camera, researchers still indicate similarities – a minimum frame rate for a human to see the motion smoothness is 12-18 frames per second.
+Despite the fact that the human sight works very differently from the camera, researchers still indicate similarities – a minimum frame rate for a human to see the motion smoothness is 12-18 frames per second.
 We also change focus about 3 times per second.
 This means that the maximum number of frames per second we can make out is no more than 80.
 Try to wave your hand to and fro rapidly before your eyes to see where we’re getting at.

 In fact, there are several math-based approaches to turning blurry parts distinct.

-The first and most common one is when an initially blurred image is perceived by software as a mathematical notion – a linear process resulting in the lowered pixel contrast and sharpness.
+The first and most common one is when an initially blurred image is perceived by software as a mathematical notion – a linear process resulting in lowered pixel contrast and sharpness.
 We, basically, get a convolution of two functions: one defines the original image while another one adds noises on top of it.

 Eventually, two equations are defined, in which variables responsible for blurring take part (in particular, an impulse or some dissipation linear function invariant to the shift acts as an indeterminate).
 To work with such equations, direct and inverse Fourier transformation is often employed.

 The second, more advanced way to clear up blurry photos is based on deep learning within a Deep Convolutional Network (DCN).
-This smart network architecture gets its name due to basic convolution operations where each image fragment is being multiplied by a convolution matrix (cell) element by element and the result is summarized and put down in the identical position of the processed image.
+This smart network architecture gets its name due to basic convolution operations.
+Where each image fragment is being multiplied by a convolution matrix (cell) element by element.
+And the result is summarized and put down in the identical position of the processed image.
 This AI-based method is different from the previous method by the number of equations, i.e., layers, which allows us to achieve much higher sharpness and contrast volumes.

 How to Deblur with Deep Learning

-Initially, DCN receives an image and starts analyzing it to detect and define and visual artifacts.
+Initially, DCN receives an image and starts analyzing it to detect and define visual artifacts.
 The network doesn’t use any standardized image quality identifiers at that.
 It employs a more complicated computing process that brings more preciseness and overall efficiency in the end.

 This is a type of self-educating principle – when new convolution filters are being autonomously created based on the “educating” source image fragments.
 Thus, parameters that result from comparing a source file and the same source file reduced by N times in size are taken to build the first convolution layer.
 The following layers learn from the previous ones and so on.